mey29/CS1520_PartTwo/README.md

 Part Two - Matt Bowytz University of Pittsburgh Spring 2016

+First and foremost, the changes must be significant and/or meaningful.
+Meaning that changing a few lines of code, or changing some variables will not be enough to count as a qualified submission

+JS or jQuery must be used in some way for the second part of the project If you do not know how to, or cannot think of a way to do this ask the TA or myself for advice

+This is still going to be a php project, so taking everything out of php and putting it in html files will not be acceptable You can incorporate an API, create form submissions without reloading the page, etc.

+If you, for some reason, did not have some kind of database finctionality n part 1, you must include that in part 2 If you did not make db functionality for part 1, you must demonstrate the functionality to me on the day it is due

+The required amount of pages has not changed, however if you want to include more pages, that is fine with me, but don'g go overboard
+If you were lacking in actual content for part 1, take this opporunity to put meaningful site content into the project

+Since we've gone over more CSS and HTML and things like that, you may want to refresh your site viaually.
+Make things look a little better, make the layout easier on the eyes, etc.
+It shouldn't take you as long to do part 2, unless your first iteration was lacking

+Part One

 One page or multi page layout.
 Minimum of three sections/pages

 You may use a frontend framework, such as Bootstrap or Foundation.
 You may also use a template, all I ask is that